18 of the best long-lasting perfumes for women that actually linger for hours (and hours)

 "The perfume concentrate is the blend of scented raw materials – namely oils, molecules, absolutes," explains Harris.
 "The higher the percentage of concentrate, the more persistent the perfume."

-• Eau de parfum is the longest lasting, as it can stick around for up to eight hours
+• Eau de parfum is the longest lasting; it can stick around for up to 8 hours.

-• Eau de toilette tends to last between four and seven hours
+• Eau de toilette tends to last 4–7 hours.

-• Eau de Cologne will last around two to three hours
+• Eau de Cologne will last around 2–3 hours.

 2. Consider the fragrance notes

 If you want your perfume to last, think about the notes you're wearing.
-Citrus, green, and other fruity perfume notes, for instance, don't tend to last as long as warm, woody blends, though there are some exceptions.
-Look for the following:
+Citrus, green, and other fruity perfume notes, for instance, don't tend to last as long as warm, woody blends (though there are some exceptions).
+Look out for the following when shopping for fragrance.

-• Floral notes: Jasmine, rose, lavender and patchouli can be found in several of the scents listed above as they are quite powerful and very recognisable, no matter what they are blended with.
+• Floral: Jasmine, rose, lavender and patchouli can be found in several of the scents listed above as they are quite powerful and very recognisable, no matter what they are blended with.

-• Woods notes: sandalwood and cedarwood are both good examples of enduring scents.
+• Woody: sandalwood and cedarwood are both good examples of enduring notes.
 They are warm and are often used as a base note.

-• Fresh notes: Powdery florals like iris and zingy citrus notes like bergamot are known to offer a distinctive aroma that lasts.
+• Fresh: Powdery florals like iris and zingy citrus notes like bergamot are known to offer distinctive, lasting aromas.

-• Gourmand notes: Vanilla, milk, caramel and boozy notes like whiskey and rum are often good indicators of a long-lasting blend and are typically found as base notes.
+• Gourmand: Vanilla, milk, caramel and boozy notes like whiskey and rum are often good indicators of a long-lasting blend and are typically found as base notes.

-• Amber notes: Amber perfumes, like vanilla, often boast a very warm and woody base, which as mentioned are the types of notes that tend to linger well on the skin.
+• Amber: Amber perfumes often boast a very warm and woody base, which as mentioned are the types of notes that tend to linger well on the skin.

 • Oud perfumes: This olfactory family also needs a shout-out as they are known for their heady impression and staying power.
-This sort of scent is ideal if you gravitate towards very musky and spicy fragrances but it can be quite intense and overpowering.
+Ideal if you gravitate towards very musky and spicy fragrances but it can be quite intense and overpowering.

 3. Try it on

-The best way to be assured of a perfume’s staying power is to test it.
-If you’re heading to the high street to seek out the best Zara perfume, or the fragrance counter for designer brands, be sure to test the perfume on your skin, rather than a blotter, to check how well it plays with your body chemistry, then leave it for 24 hours to see how it dries down.
+By far and away the best way to be assured of a perfume’s staying power is to test it.
+If you’re heading to the high street to seek out Zara's best-selling scents or a fragrance counter for designer brands, be sure to test a scent on your skin, rather than a blotter, to check how well it plays with your body chemistry.
+Then leave it for 24 hours to see how it dries down.

-The molecules and scent type must also factor into your decision-making: "If you take something light and airy, such as neroli, it’s a 'butterfly' extract, which basically means it’s very pretty much flutters off quite quickly," says fragrance expert and journalist Alice du Parcq.
+The molecules and scent type must also factor into your decision-making: "If you take something light and airy, such as neroli, it’s a 'butterfly' extract, which basically means it pretty much flutters off quite quickly," says fragrance expert and journalist Alice du Parcq.

 "Unless the brand can afford to add copious amounts of it into their scent, those lightweight citrusy and floral perfumes will only last a couple of hours on the skin, regardless of price.
 However, a larger molecule such as vanilla, tuberose, some wood extracts and lots of beautiful synthetic musks take longer to evaporate from the skin.
 If you want a perfume that’s going to last, aim for those richer aromas that cling on for longer."

-The bottle size is also something to consider, as often it can be worth spending a little more for the larger option so that you can enjoy the aroma for longer - especially if it's a scent you wear every day.
-Knowing where to spray perfume is also important for getting the most out of your signature.
+Bottle size is also something to consider, as it can be worth spending a little more for the larger option so that you can enjoy the aroma for longer – especially if it's a scent you wear every day.
+Knowing where to spray perfume will also help you get the most out of your signature.
 Your pulse points (like your wrists and either side of your neck) are the best place to spritz your scent but be sure not to rub your wrists together, as this can break down the molecules.

 FAQs on long-lasting perfumes